When it comes to running a fledgling accountancy firm, there are two big things you have to do.

 Sid Moore is the owner of Moore Accountancy.
 She says: “Here are a few things we like to do.
 Get a direct debit or standing order for invoices so that clients are paying over the year for the service.

 “Thankfully we have a low debtor ratio.
-If it is outstanding for over a month, then we will start mentioning late interest accruing – which is in our letter of engagement – and call the client too to find out why they have not paid.
+If it’s outstanding for over a month, we’ll start mentioning late interest accruing – which is in our letter of engagement – and call the client too to find out why they have not paid.